gearup2000/k8s/README.md

 6. Creating a Pod.
 Launching Containers in Kubernetes.
 7. Creating a Pod.
 Launching Containers in Kubernetes
 8. Labels, Annotations, and Namespaces in Kubernetes
+9. Lens - IDE for Kubernetes
-9. ReplicationController and ReplicaSet in Kubernetes
+10. ReplicationController and ReplicaSet in Kubernetes